fbpx

 The information below is intended simply as a guide to help you achieve the most enjoyment from this tour.

-Camera bags come in all shapes and sizes.
-It’s important that your bag can hold the equipment you wish to carry, comfortably, over uneven terrain and that your balance is not affected by its design, or lack of it.
+Camera bags: Camera bags come in all shapes and sizes.
+It’s important that your bag comfortably holds the equipment you wish to carry over uneven terrain and that its design or lack of it does not affect your balance.
 Backpacks distribute weight evenly between your shoulders and hips and are normally supplied with a rain cover.

-Lenses are a personal choice.
-Many landscape photographers will choose to shoot with a 16-35 mm, 24-70 mm or a 24-105 mm lens.
-Shooting with zoom lenses makes a great deal of sense as it reduces the equivalent number of prime lenses that would otherwise, have to be carried.
-Many photographers compliment their wide-angle zooms with either a 70-200 mm or 100-400 mm lens.
+Lens: Lenses are a personal choice.
+Many landscape photographers will choose to shoot with a 16-35 mm, 24-70 mm, or 24-105 mm lens.
+Shooting with zoom lenses makes a great deal of sense as it reduces the equivalent number of prime lenses that would otherwise have to be carried.
+Many photographers complement their wide-angle zooms with either a 70-200 mm or 100-400 mm lens.
 If you enjoy working within the landscape, a 90 mm or 100 mm Macro lens opens myriad possibilities.

-Despite, image stabilisation allowing the hand holding of cameras down to very low shutter speeds, there is still no substitute for a good tripod in landscape photography.
-The emphasis should be on a relatively lightweight model which is easy to carry with one caveat; that it is more vulnerable in strong winds.
-One important factor when considering a tripod is that you can work comfortably with your camera at eye-level – many u2018travel tripods’ reach their maximum height well below this height and are stressful to use.
+Tripods: Despite image stabilisation allowing the hand-holding of cameras down to very low shutter speeds, there is still no substitute for a good tripod in landscape photography.
+The emphasis should be on a relatively lightweight model that is easy to carry, but with one caveat: that it is more vulnerable to strong winds.
+One important factor when considering a tripod is that you can work comfortably with your camera at eye level – many u2018travel tripods’ reach their maximum height well below this height and are stressful to use.
 Carbon fibre tripods are lighter and more expensive than those made from aluminium but do the same job.

-Backup and storage – always a good idea to have your images in more than one place.
-It’s a good idea to bring your laptop onto which you can back up but also to select your best images for the critique session at the end of the tour.
+Backup and storage: It’s always a good idea to have your images in more than one place.
+Ideally, you may wish to bring your laptop back up and select your best images for the critique session at the end of the tour.

-Lens cloth – a lens cloth is useful for removing rain or sea spray if it finds its way onto a lens.
+Lens cloth: A lens cloth is useful for removing rain or sea spray that has gotten onto a lens.

-A remote release is crucial to ensure sharp images, either cable, Bluetooth or App.
+A remote release is crucial to ensure sharp images, whether cable, Bluetooth, or app.

 Speak to an Expert